Health Checks & Resilience (Polly)

 • What: A dedicated endpoint in your API (e.g., /health) that reports the application’s status.

-• Purpose: To allow external monitoring systems (like load balancers or container orchestrators) to automatically determine if the application instance is healthy and able to handle requests.
+• Purpose: To allow external monitoring systems (like load balancers or orchestrators) to determine if the application is healthy.

-• Healthy: The application and its critical dependencies are working.
+• Healthy: The application and critical dependencies are working.

-• Unhealthy: A critical dependency is failing.
-The app should be taken out of service or restarted.
+• Unhealthy: Critical failure; app should be taken out of service.

 • Setup: Configured in Program.cs using builder.Services.AddHealthChecks().